-3402.0 History of the English Language [LING 3402.0]
+3402 History of the English Language [LING 3402] 6 credit hours

 A survey of the development of the English language from its earliest stages to the present.
 Representative texts are used from each period so that students can acquire first-hand knowledge of the successive changes in grammar (syntax, morphology, and phonology) and vocabulary.